seveneki/Monokai-Grey/README.md

 ![Screenshot](/screenshot.png?raw=true "Screenshot")

+## How to Install
+Installing the theme is very simple.
+Go to `Preferences > Browse Packages...` in Sublime Text, and make a new folder there.
+Call it something like "Monokai Grey" or if you're planning on getting more custom themes, "Custom Themes".
+Place the `Monokai-Grey.tmTheme` file from here and place it in there.
+You should be good to go!

 ## Credits
 Thanks to [TmTheme Editor](https://github.com/aziz/tmTheme-Editor) for allowing me to make this theme so easily.
 Also, thanks to them for having the dummy code!